Recovering perfectionist: The 5 steps to avoid overwhelm in business

 Step 1: Connect with your body wisdom

-When you’re moving forward with a project, a decision, embracing a growth opportunity, you may feel overwhelmed or scared to take action.
+When you’re moving forward with a project, a decision, or embracing a growth opportunity, you may feel overwhelmed or scared to take action.

 Connecting with your body is the first step to making sure that it is aligned.
 This is a practice that I call: a full body YES.
 If it is not a full body yes, then it is a NO.

-How to do it, very simple: close your eyes once you’re in a comfortable position (seated or standing), take a few deep breaths (at least 3) and quiet your mind.
+How to do it, very simple: close your eyes once you’re in a comfortable position (seated or standing), take a few deep breaths (at least 3), and quiet your mind.

 Drop your head in your body (you can bow your head to send the signal) to be fully present.